A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 Autoplay - Autoplay is the term we use to describe when a video begins playing as soon as the page loads.

-Average engagement - Average engagement is a measurement of how much of a given video your viewers watched.
-This takes into account the number of times the video was viewed, its length, and how long viewers actually spent watching it.
-The result is a percentage, so you could say a given video has, for instance, 63% engagement.
-Average engagement is listed on both the account-wide Trends page and the individual Stats page for a video.
+Average engagement - Average engagement is a measurement of how much of a given media your viewers watched or listened to.
+This takes into account the number of times the video was played, its length, and how long your audience actually spent watching or listening.
+The result is a percentage, so you could say a given media has, for instance, 63% engagement.
+Average engagement is listed on both the account-wide Trends page and the individual Stats page for a media.

-Bandwidth - Bandwidth is the data that gets passed to your viewers when they load a video.
+Bandwidth - Bandwidth is the data that gets passed to your viewers when they load a video or play an audio episode.
 You can check on your monthly bandwidth usage as the Account Owner in the Account > Settings > Usage section of your account.

 Beta features - Beta features are Wistia features that aren’t quite 💯 just yet.
 They’re features we hope to launch into the product in the future, but need some customer feedback first.
 Beta features can be turned on by the Account Owner on the Account > Settings > Beta Features page.
 Warning: these features may be a bit buggy, so only proceed if you’re ok with user testing.